 Well in Maa community there is more to the colors and the design of jewelry one wears.

 So What do Maasai beads colors symbolize?
 Most of the dominant color is red which stands for bravery and promotes unity.
 Black represents the people and humanity, White represents good health and peace, Blue represents the sky, Green represents the land.

 Sammy is a Jeweler and designs his pieces on order for various market.
 Recently he is involved with #LoveIsProject, a social movement around the world, connecting the bracelet maker and wearer in a common bond of love.
 Every purchase creates a sustainable livelihood for thousands of women, their families and communities.

 Below Sammy is working on pet collars and they are shipped allover the world.

-Sammy has been kind enough to allow visitors in his workshop and learn how to make a simple bracelet as part of #SematBeadworkExpereince at a small fee.
-Non residents USD10/KES1000 locals KES500.
+Sammy was kind enough to agree to this whereby, visitors in his workshop will learn how to make a simple bracelet as part of #SematBeadworkExpereince at a small fee.
+Non residents USD20/KES2000 locals KES1000.
 One learns from the initial process of polishing up metals, to making a bracelet under his guidance and the various women he supports.
 Please make your work neat as its your take away gift? haha.
 Below one of our visitor enjoying #Sematbeadworkexperience.